axel-recolet/pouchdb-svelte/README.md

 >Notes:
 >- You can put this script in any .svelte file in your app.
->- It is really important to block Sapper in this script.
-Because [SSR](https://sapper.svelte.dev/docs#Making_a_component_SSR_compatible) will try to run pouchdb-sapper (pouchdb-browser) and attempt to create the LevelDB database on the server.
+>- It is really important to block [Sapper SSR](https://sapper.svelte.dev/docs#Making_a_component_SSR_compatible) in this script.
+Because SSR will try to run pouchdb-sapper (pouchdb-browser) and attempt to create the LevelDB database on the server.
 This is not a good thing for two reasons:
 >1.
 The LevelDB adapter is not present in the [pouchdb-browser](https://pouchdb.com/custom.html) vanilla.
 >2.
 If you want to run a LevelDB database on your server (polka / express), it is better to use [pouchdb or pouchdb-node](https://pouchdb.com/custom.html).